Provider Portal Quick Start

 Your business has a client ready to be onboarded under your Provider.

 Managed service providers (MSPs) and resellers often need a way to quickly create and easily administer Bitwarden organizations on behalf of business customers.
 Providers are administration entities that allow those businesses to create and manage client organizations through the Provider Portal.
+With the Provider Portal:

 The Provider Portal is an all-in-one management experience that enables Providers to manage customers’ Bitwarden organizations at scale.
 The Provider Portal streamlines administration tasks by centralizing a dedicated space to access and support each client, or to create a new one: